- Boxerman, Burton "The St. Louis Jewish Coordinating Council: Its Formative Years."

 "St. Louis Tourist-Sportsmen: Urban Clubs in the Wetlands."

 - Sachs, Howard F. "Development of the Jewish Community of Kansas City, 1864-1908."

 - Shepard, E. M. "Historical Activities of the Springfield, Missouri, University Club."

 - Sweeney, Michael.
 "Fateful Bargain: Race, Money, and Politics in the Origins and Development of Kansas City's Paseo YMCA."

 Missouri Historical Review 112, no. 3 (April 2018): 189-206.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds books on social and fraternal organizations in Missouri.
 Some materials can be found by searching the subject term “social organizations” or “fraternal organization.”
 It is most effective to search for the specific organization you are actively studying such as The Boy Scouts of America, 4-H, or a particular fraternity or sorority.